 Journey Student Rewards from Capital One: Best gas card for students

 The Journey Student Rewards from Capital One is geared to students and other individuals with “fair” credit, which usually means anyone with a FICO score in the 580 to 669 range.
 This card doesn’t charge an annual fee, yet you’ll earn 1 percent cash back on all your purchases.
 Pay on time to boost your cash back to a total of 1.25 percent for that month.
 Note that while you may start off with a low credit limit with this card, Capital One will automatically consider raising your limit after six months and six on-time credit card payments.

-Credit One Bank® Visa® for Rebuilding Credit: Best for building credit
+Credit One Bank® Platinum Visa® for Rebuilding Credit : Best for building credit

-The Credit One Bank® Visa® for Rebuilding Credit is geared to consumers with poor credit, so it is one of the easiest gas cards to get by far.
-Once you’re approved, this card lets you earn 1 percent cash back rewards on gas and groceries as well as monthly mobile phone, internet, cable and satellite TV services charged to your card.
-Note that an annual fee of up to $99 might apply depending on your creditworthiness.
+The Credit One Bank® Platinum Visa® for Rebuilding Credit is geared to consumers with poor credit, so it is one of the easiest gas cards to get by far.
+Once you’re approved, this card lets you earn 1% cash back rewards on eligible gas, grocery purchases and mobile phone service, internet, cable and satellite TV services (terms apply).
+Note that an annual fee is $75 first year, then $99 annually.
 However, you may get the chance to have your credit limit increased after enough responsible use, and this card even lets you pick your credit card payment due date.

 Shell | Fuel Rewards® Card: Best for easy approvals